'Rural water' is water delivered to industries in rural and regional areas.

 - Seqwater, a government statutory authority which supplies water to irrigators in south east Queensland.

-Our recomendations are considered by our shareholding ministers, who determine irrigation prices received by SunWater and Seqwater.
+Our recomendations are considered by our shareholding Minister, who determines irrigation prices received by SunWater and Seqwater.

 Our reviews of irrigation prices aim to promote viable irrigation in Queensland and the efficient use of our natural water resource.